adambard/learnxinyminutes-docs/red.html.markdown

 ; Control Structures
 ;
 ; if
 ; Evaluate a block of code if a given condition is true.
-IF does not return ; any value, so cannot be used in an expression. if a < 0 [print "a is negative"]
+IF returns ; the resulting value of the block or 'none' if the condition was false. if a < 0 [print "a is negative"]

 ; either